-- 6. No one should ever be permitted in the charge chamber unless power disconnect switch has been turned off and locked with key in possession of person doing maintenance in the charge chamber.
+- No one should ever be permitted in the charge chamber unless the power disconnect switch has been turned off and locked with key in possession of person doing maintenance in the charge chamber.
 An appropriate tag "UNDER REPAIR, DO NOT USE" should be attached to the disconnect switch so that the switch will not be energized without notifying the person doing the service work.
 Before restarting compactor, be sure box is clear of all personnel. - 7.
 Operator shall be certain that all individuals are clear of point of operation and pinch point area before actuating controls. - 8.
 All access doors on compactor body should always be secured in place. - 9.
-If compactor is equipped with safety door or gates, this door or gates MUST BE CLOSED BEFORE OPERATING COMPACTOR.
+If compactor is equipped with safety door or gate, this door or gate MUST BE CLOSED BEFORE OPERATING COMPACTOR.

 BEFORE OPERATING, check to see that the loading chamber is empty and free to operate.
 Make sure that the two hydraulic hoses are completely connected.
-(Incomplete connection restricts or stops the flow of hydraulic fluid.)
-See "Hydraulic Safety" page O6.
+See "Hydraulic Safety" page O7.